-- 21. In conducting fiscal consolidation, Member States should give priority to sustainable growthfriendly expenditure in areas such as research and innovation, education and energy. - 22.
+- 23. In conducting fiscal consolidation, Member States should give priority to sustainable growth-friendly expenditure in areas such as research and innovation, education and energy. - 24.
 Such efforts should be coupled with clear reform measures aimed at boosting the effectiveness of Member States' research and innovation systems.
-At national level, Member States should make full use of the option of devoting up to 50% of ETS revenue to finance climate-related innovative projects.
-They should also improve the use of existing Structural Funds allocated to research and innovation projects. - 23.
-It is crucial that EU instruments aimed at fostering R&D&I be simplified in order to facilitate their take up by the best scientists and the most innovative companies, in particular by agreeing between the relevant institutions a new balance between trust and control and between risk taking and risk avoidance.
-The Commission is invited to make proposals by mid 2011, ensuring that the full range of research and innovation financing instruments work together within a common strategic framework.
+At national level, Member States recall their willingness to devote at least 50% of ETS revenue to finance climate-related action, including innovative projects.
+They should also improve the use of existing Structural Funds allocated to research and innovation projects.

+23. It is crucial that EU instruments aimed at fostering R&D&I be simplified in order to facilitate their take up by the best scientists and the most innovative companies, in particular by agreeing between the relevant institutions a new balance between trust and control and between risk taking and risk avoidance.
+The Commission is invited to make proposals by the end of the year, ensuring that the full range of research and innovation financing instruments work together within a common strategic framework.
 The development of financing mechanisms adequate for the financing of major European projects that are important drivers for research and innovation should be explored.
 It is more than ever crucial to improve the efficiency of public expenditure at national and EU levels.
 In this connection, the simplification of the financial regulation should be adopted by the end of the year in order to ensure effective delivery mechanisms for EU policies.